donatj/sqlread/README.md

 Currently very picky and only likes `mysqldump` generated output dumps.
 Milage may vary on dumps created with other tools like Navicat.
 Compatability is a work in progress.

+## Todo:

+While the code is quite usable and useful, I still have a ways to go.

+- [ ] Query fields without backticks - currently all fields must be wrapped in backticks.
+- [ ] Basic WHERE support - not currently implemented.
+- [ ] Optimization of heavily `\`'d string parsing

 ## Installation

 ### From Source